-A report of the Estimated Actual Expenditures for last year's actions may be found in the Annual Update Expenditures Table.
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.

-Goal # Description 4 Support For Struggling Students: CCDS schools provide targeted interventions to students in need of additional support.
+Goal # Description 4 Support for Struggling Students: CCDS schools provides targeted interventions to students in need of additional support.

 CCDS recognizes that students encounter difficulties that hinder their success in school and that early intervention can help increase student achievement and self-confidence resulting in the likelihood of graduation.
 Academic, social-emotional, behavioral difficulties and inconsistent attendance all contribute to a student's challenges in school.
-Research shows that unaddressed skill gaps can negatively impact some subgroups more than their peers.
+Research shows that unaddressed skill gaps can negatively impact some subgroups more that their peers.
 Therefore, CCDS stays committed to supporting all students while targeting those subgroups to ensure all students perform at their personal best.
 (State priorities 8,6)

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Number of students receiving Rtl services 10% of student population Maintain or improve Number of students who exit Rtl services 30% of the students served Maintain or improve Number of students who receive direct instruction in SEL 70% of student population 95% of student population Number of students who participate in SEL intervention groups 3% of the student population 5% of the student population
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Number of students receiving RTI services 10% of student population Fall: 17% of students served in Tk-5 Winter: 22% of students served in TK- 5 Spring:21.2% of students served in Tk- 5 maintain or improve Number of students who exit RTI services 30% of all students servied 21% of students served in Tk-5th grade have been exited Maintain or improve Number of students who receive direct instruction in SEL 3% of student population 100% Second Step TK-5 5% of the student population

+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Advisory groups: 6th- 8th with monthly SEL topics Number of students who participate in SEL intervention groups 3% of the student population 27% in intervention groups Tk-8 5% of the student population

-Action # Title Description Total Funds Contributing 1 Rtl Support Team Intervention services will be coordinated and improved upon through best practices in a three-tier model of academic intervention by providing RTI staff. \$134,945.00 Yes 2 Outreach Improve support services to identified students by providing social emotional classroom supports, transportation passes, family outreach and administrative support. \$40,855.00 Yes 3 Instructional coaching and support Substitute time to support math and assessment coaching. \$8,500.00 Yes
+Action # Title Description Total Funds Contributing 4.1 RTI Support Team Intervention services will be coordinated and improved upon through best practices in a three-tier model of academic intervention by providing RTI staff. \$264,890.00 No Yes 4.2 Outreach Improve support services to identified students by providing social emotional classroom supports, transportation passes, family outreach and administrative support. \$77,210.00 No Yes 4.3 Instructional coaching and support Substitute time to support math and assessment coaching \$15,500.00 No Yes